BabyBoySnow/SnowVision/README.md

 - Made the forums list title slightly less intrusive.
 No one likes a flashbang.
 - Also changed the forums user and message content to be easier to see.
 - Added hover effect to emoji remove in server settings.
-- In user settings -> boost, adjusted popup about boost having a new home to be slightly transparent, also padded the "boost not used" thing.
+- In user settings -> boost, adjusted popup about boost having a new home to be slightly transparent, also padded the "boost not used" popout.
-- Colored the message reply spine thing.
 - Applied background overlay to the boost mural in server menu -> boost this server.
 - Changed the button to use white.
 - Adjusted the forums start chat to be easier to see.
+- Added an option to enable a frosted glass effect.
 - A lot more stuff that I can't be bothered to type.
 For a complete history of changes, it's best to read the [commits](https://github.com/Aquarion-D/Aquarion/commits/Aquarion/).

 </details>